-Prerequisite: 222 or permission of instructor; 307 is recommended.
-Axiomatic treatment of both Euclidean and non-Euclidean geometries.
+CONCEPTS IN GEOMETRY Prerequisite, 222 or permission of instructor; 307 is recommended.
+Axiomatic treatment of both Euclidean and non-Euclidean georrietilles.
 Other concepts included are finite geometry, transformations, constructions and inversions.

-INTRODUCTION TO TOPOLOGY 3 credits Prerequisite: 307 or permission of instructor.
-Introduction to topological spaces and topolo-545
+545 INTRODUCTION TO TOPOLOGY 3 threads Prevenues ter 307 on permission of instructor.
+Introduction to tubological and topolo-gies, mapping, variability, nomeomorphisms, connected spaces, metro spaces.